Postal worker's mother says he was bullied before shooting

 She said her son had called her and told her he was being bullied by his bosses.

-Haley spoke to an AP journalist as postal inspectors took the man’s sister aside for questioning at the apartment complex where her son lived.
-The inspectors declined comment.
+Station manager James Wilson Jr. and customer service supervisor Demetria Dortch were killed, according to Shri Green, an area vice president with the National Association of Postal Supervisors.

-She said she feels sorry for the families of the victims, and apologized to them.
+In a news release Thursday afternoon, the U.S. Postal Inspection Service said Haley shot Wilson and Dortch with a gun he bought in 2017, then killed himself.
+Haley was hired in July of this year and there were no reports or complaints filed against him with the postal inspection service.

-Customer service manager James Wilson and customer service supervisor Demetria Dortch were killed, according to Shri Green, an area vice president with the National Association of Postal Supervisors.
+Wilson was 47 years old and had been with the postal service since 2001, officials said.
+Dortch, 37, had been with the postal service since 2015.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.